 To process the seasonal forecasts indicators, we have gathered a set of retrospective seasonal forecasts (reforecasts) of the 43 indicators from the two models, for each of three variables.
-The reforecast dataset comprises 32 independent initial dates, spanning the 1993-2018 period with semi-annual sampling (May and November starts).
+The reforecast dataset comprises 48 independent initial dates, spanning the 1993-2016 period with semi-annual sampling (May and November starts).
+This 1993-2016 period was chosen, so it is the same as that used for the C3S seasonal multi-model.
 The forecast range is 6 months.
 For an individual date, the forecast from each system comprises 25 ensemble members.
 The reforecast data set is necessary for the calibration and skill assessment, essential steps for the usability of seasonal forecasts.
 In this deliverable we describe the calibration procedure.
 The skill assessment will be the subject of subsequent deliverables.